 Reconstructive plastic surgery for burns consists of the following:

 • Skin grafting: Skin is removed from the donor area and transplanted to the affected area.
-Split thickness skin grafts and full thickness skin grafts are used for the procedure depending upon the requirement.
-In few cases a dermatome is also used.
-Recovery time for split thickness skin graft is relatively quick compared to the recovery time for full thickness skin graft.
+Split thickness skin grafts and full-thickness skin grafts are used for the procedure depending upon the requirement.
+In a few cases, a dermatome is also used.
+Recovery time for split-thickness skin graft is relatively quick compared to the recovery time for a full-thickness skin graft.

 • Tissue Expansion: This procedure enables your body to grow extra skin in order to cope with reconstruction needs.
 A balloon expander is used for the same.
 When enough skin growth has been achieved, it is then used to reconstruct the damaged part.

 What happens after the surgery?